MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

           - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans shared with the user.
         - `[PostalCode <String>]`: The postal code for the user's postal address.
 The postal code is specific to the user's country/region.
 In the United States of America, this attribute contains the ZIP code.
 Maximum length is 40 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
         - `[PreferredDataLocation <String>]`: The preferred data location for the user.
 For more information, see OneDrive Online Multi-Geo.
         - `[PreferredLanguage <String>]`: The preferred language for the user.
-Should follow ISO 639-1 Code; for example en-US.
+The preferred language format is based on RFC 4646.
+The name is a combination of an ISO 639 two-letter lowercase culture code associated with the language, and an ISO 3166 two-letter uppercase subculture code associated with the country or region.
+Example: 'en-US', or 'es-ES'.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values)
         - `[PreferredName <String>]`: The preferred name for the user.
 Not Supported.
 This attribute returns an empty string.Returned only on $select.
         - `[Presence <IMicrosoftGraphPresence>]`: presence
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[Activity <String>]`: The supplemental information to a user's availability.
 Possible values are Available, Away, BeRightBack, Busy, DoNotDisturb, InACall, InAConferenceCall, Inactive, InAMeeting, Offline, OffWork, OutOfOffice, PresenceUnknown, Presenting, UrgentInterruptionsOnly.
           - `[Availability <String>]`: The base presence information for a user.
 Possible values are Available, AvailableIdle,  Away, BeRightBack, Busy, BusyIdle, DoNotDisturb, Offline, PresenceUnknown
+          - `[StatusMessage <IMicrosoftGraphPresenceStatusMessage>]`: presenceStatusMessage
+            - `[(Any) <Object>]`: This indicates any property can be added to this object.
+            - `[ExpiryDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
+            - `[Message <IMicrosoftGraphItemBody>]`: itemBody
+            - `[PublishedDateTime <DateTime?>]`: Time in which the status message was published.Read-only.publishedDateTime is not available when you request the presence of another user.
         - `[Print <IMicrosoftGraphUserPrint>]`: userPrint
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[RecentPrinterShares <IMicrosoftGraphPrinterShare[]>]`: